A Coffee Cup in the Wrong Cabinet

-On full houses, quiet mornings, and the Easter dish landing Wednesday
+On full houses, quiet mornings, and the Easter dish landing this week

 The house is quieter this morning.